Kardinalkay/git-branching-practice/README.md

 	## Questions

-		Q. In which country is there an island that's within a lake, on an island that's within a lake, that rests on an island?
+		Q1.
+In which country is there an island that's within a lake, on an island that's within a lake, that rests on an island?

-		Q. What is the name of the tallest mountain on earth?
+		Q2.
+What is the name of the tallest mountain on earth?
 (Bonus **eh?**)

+		Q3.
+In which sea would you not sink?